 - Work with festival artists on specific requirements for their performances

 - Assist the ticketing manager before each performance to ensure that all VIP guests have assigned seats and have collected their tickets.

 Volunteers are an essential part of the American Realness team helping us realize the festival to the greatest potential.
 In recognition for your time, we offer you a FREE ticket to an American Realness performance at Abrons Arts Centre for every shift that you complete.
 Becoming an American Realness volunteer offers you an opportunity to gain intimate access into the festivals working, the festival staff and artists contributing to the festival.

-American Realness runs from January 5th through the 10th, 2017 at Abrons Arts Center.
+American Realness runs from January 9th through the 16th, 2018 at Abrons Arts Center, Gibney Dance, The Invisible Dog Art Center, SculptureCenter, Participant Inc. and more.
 As a Volunteer with the festival there are several different shifts that are offered.
 These include: